notameadow/meadow-city-public/README.md

-# meadow-city-public
+# meadow.city

-meadow.city public code
+meadow.city code that the site is being built from.